Use of Licensed Spectrum

 Traditional network slices in cellular wireless need to adapt to the way existing enterprise IT infrastructures are designed and implemented: from access control to device management, from L2/L3 network design to IT operations.
 This opens the door for a much different set of exceptions from an enterprise wireless where it would be considered out-of-service if it does not meet SLA requirements defined per category.

-To see Celona's technology in action in your environment and to learn more about CBRS and cellular wireless principles, take a look at our product beta program.
+To see Celona's technology in action in your environment and to learn more about CBRS and cellular wireless principles, join our product trial program.